 You should also be prepared to mount an aggressive fight.
 Most litigants–both moms and dads–don’t appreciate how costly it can be to properly litigate a child custody battle.

-If you are committed to maximizing your role in your child’s future, then you need to hire the best Austin child custody lawyer you can afford and invest in your case.
+If you are committed to maximizing your role in your child’s future, then you need to hire the best Austin lawyer you can afford and invest in your custody case.

-When Can a Non-Parental Relative Get Child Custody?
+When Can a Non-Parental Relative Get Child Custody in Austin?

 Under Texas state law, it is possible for a non-parent to obtain custody of a child.
 However, it is far more challenging for a non-parent to obtain custody than it is for one of the child’s parents.